 You are a lender when you fund a P2P loan.
 This means the risk is much greater than investing in something guaranteed like a CD or a bond.
 However, you can minimize this risk into virtual nonexistence by diversifying the loans in your portfolio.

 When you choose loans to fund, you’ll get the specs on the applicant first.
 Factors such as length of work history, credit grade, and public records are all on display.
 For higher-risk applicants, the interest rate you’ll earn is much higher, but so is the rate of default.
-Good news: Lending Club and Prosper are both as transparent as it gets, and you can check out the default rate for any credit grade before you fund a loan.
+Good news: Lending Club and Prosper are both as transparent as it gets, and you can check out the default rate for any credit grade before you fund an easy repayment short term loan.

 Some investors I’ve read up on have posted great returns on portfolios of loans made up of borrowers with terrible credit ratings.
 However, these loans are still young and some are already late, indicating possible defaults down the line.
 Other lenders stick to a more conservative strategy – they stay with the A and B borrowers.
 The returns are lower, but the rates still outperform CD interest rates by a margin of 3 to 1.